MuckRock/maternal-mortality/README.md

 ### Michigan

-The Michigan dataset includes 27 fields, all of which are found in the original file provided by the Michigan Department of Health and Human Services through a data-use agreement.
+The Michigan dataset includes 27 fields, all of which are found in the original file provided by the Michigan Department of Health and Human Services through a data-use agreement we signed for de-identified data in June 2022.
 The two provided years are final 2020 and 2021 data.

 The Michigan data does not include pregnancy checkbox information but it does included both underlying cause of death and multiple cause of death codes.

+The following counts of pregnancy-related deaths in Michigan by year, are as follows:

+•	2020: 40

+•	2021: 35

 ### Minnesota